ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 Each time there is a new [patch release](https://github.com/inotia00/revanced-patches/releases/) you can choose to update your patched apps.
 You can be notified of patch releases in one of three ways:

 1. By "Watching" [inotia00's revanced-patches](https://github.com/inotia00/revanced-patches) repository for new releases.
-(You will get an email whenever there is public or dev patch release.)
+(You will get an email whenever there is a public or dev patch release.)
 (See [this video](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/images/how_to_watch_github_repository.mp4) if you need help with Watching a GitHub repository.)

 2. By joining the [ReVanced Extended Discord server](https://discord.com/invite/yMnc3EywRZ) and obtaining the role for patch releases.
-(You will be pinged whenever there is public or dev patch release.)
+(You will be pinged whenever there is a public or dev patch release.)

 3. By joining the [GitHub notifications Telegram channel](https://t.me/revanced_extended_repo).
-(You will be pinged whenever there is public or dev patch release in any of inotia00's repositories.)
+(You will be pinged whenever there is a public or dev patch release in any of inotia00's repositories.)

 > [!IMPORTANT]
 >
 > **The version of your patched app is unrelated to whether it is up-to-date**.
 The suggested version may stay the same for months, while patches continue to be updated.
-Additionally, the suggested version is sometimes rolled-back, so if your app version is newer than the [currently suggested version](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup) it means that your app is not up-to-date.
+Additionally, the suggested version is sometimes rolled back, so if your app version is newer than the [currently suggested version](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup) it means that your app is not up-to-date.